danalite/pygb/docs/tests.rst

 (If you have run the unit tests successfully on other platforms, please tell al@inventwithpython.com.)

-PyAutoGUI is not compatible with Python 2.4 or before.
+PyGB is not compatible with Python 2.4 or before.

 The keyboard functions do not work on Ubuntu when run in VirtualBox on Windows.